Suzanne Orr: Local Initiatives

-Personal
+Personal life

 Orr is a qualified Urban Planner and is passionate about making cities the best they can be for the people that live in them, while at the same time minimising the impact urban lifestyles have on the environment.

-As a lesbian member of the LGBTIQ community Orr was a passionate advocate for marriage equality during the 2017 same-sex marriage plebiscite and is Patron of Yes!Fest.
+Orr is member of the LGBTIQ community, and was a passionate advocate for marriage equality during the 2017 same-sex marriage plebiscite and is Patron of Yes!Fest.

+She has admitted to smoking cannabis in her youth.

+In her spare time Orr loves balcony gardening, swimming, and practicing yoga.
+After a lifetime of being a dog person Orr adopted a cat, Portia Pie, in 2015 from the RSPCA.
+Portia regularly guest stars on Orr's social media.